iaagwl/frontend-nanodegree-mobile-portfolio/README.md

 Full results can be found in `FPS-results.png`

 ### Run
-To run the site and run a PSI test with ngrok
+To run the site locally and run a PSI test with grunt and ngrok
-1. Downloading http-server by running
+1. Download http-server globally by running
 ```
 npm install npm install -g http-server
 ```

-2. cd into dest directory and running http-server
+2. cd into dest directory and run http-server
 ```
 cd dest
 http-server
 ```

-3. cd into main folder and install devDependencies
+3. cd into main folder and install dependencies
 ```
 cd ..
 npm install
 ```

-3. run PSI with grunt
+3. run PSI with grunt and ngrok
 ```
 grunt psi-ngrok
 ```